mahlberg-lab/clic/docs/cliccorpora.rst

 Versioning and reproducibility
 ------------------------------

-The procedure for retrieving, cleaning and importing texts is described in detail in the `GitHub corpora repository <GitHub_corpora_>`_.
+The procedure for retrieving, cleaning and importing texts is described in detail in the [GitHub_corpora]_ repository.
 Every change to the repository is marked with a commit number (a sequence of characters and numbers), as shown in :numref:`figure-version-numbers-github`.